 Old buildings need a lot of maintenance and in the 1970s and 1980s serious repairs to the cathedral were undertaken.
 Most of the hand tools used for this work were almost identical to those used 900 years ago to build the cathedral - chisels, mauls, dividers, hammers, mallets etc. The only real difference is that modern builders have transistor radios (see centre right of picture beside stone)!
 Like in olden times they work at ground level and haul carved blocks up.

 Repairs to the South Tower took over ten years.
 But one result of that work is that we now have detailed drawings showing every single stone, all differently coloured for the relevant period.
 All the 100-yr-old cracks needed sorting and one very important job was to replace the hood moulds which shed rain water away from the building.

-In 1972 Peter Dare was working on a turret and pulled out a stone which had been in the wall for 700 yrs and had a painting on the back.
-This photo (right) is the only record of it because subsequently on the same day someone tried to wipe off the dust and took much of the colour with it!
+In 1972 Peter Dare was working on a turret and pulled out a stone which had been in the wall for 700 years and had a painting on the back.
+This photo (right) is the only record because subsequently on the same day someone tried to wipe off the dust and took much of the colour with it!